empicano/aiomqtt/docs/sharing-the-connection.md

 )
 ```

-FastAPI (which is built upon Starlette) doesn't expose that API yet, but there are [multiple](https://github.com/tiangolo/fastapi/pull/5503) [open PRs](https://github.com/tiangolo/fastapi/pull/2944) to add it.
-In the meantime, you can work around it via FastAPI's dependency injection.

 ## Why can't I `connect`/`disconnect` manually?

-Managing a connection by calling `connect` and `disconnect` directly is a bit tricky.
-For example, when you're disconnecting the client, you'd have to make sure that there's no other task that still relies on the connection.
-There are many similar situations where something can easily go wrong.

-Context managers take care of all connection and disconnection logic for you, in a way that makes it very difficult to shoot yourself in the foot.
-They are a lot easier and less error-prone to use than `connect`/`disconnect`.
+Managing connections directly by calling `connect` and `disconnect` can be a bit tricky.
+For instance, when disconnecting the client, you have to ensure that no other task depends on the connection.
+There are many other similar situations where it's easy to make mistakes.
+Context managers handle all connection and disconnection logic for you, making them easier and less error-prone than `connect`/`disconnect`.

-Supporting both context managers and manual `connect`/`disconnect` would add a lot of complexity to asyncio-mqtt.
-To keep maintainer burden manageable, we focus only on the preferred option: context managers.
+Supporting both would add a lot of complexity to `asyncio-mqtt`.
+To keep the maintainer burden manageable, we only focus on context managers.